ZYSF/ZNCC/README.md

 The default settings for now reflect the testing environment (future/integrated versions may detect settings a little better).

-More-specific options can be relayed through environment variables.
-Note that the values are not case-sensitive (but the environment variable names may be, depending on platform):
+More-specific options can be relayed through environment variables:

 * The value of `CCB_FAMILY` controls the target architecture:
     * `x86` or `X86` for commonplace Intel/AMD processors used in most PCs/laptops (currently only supported in 64-bit mode)